Implement mobile and browser apps

 Why we can't trust a mobile or browser app like a server

-Limiting access with OAuth scopes
+Limit access with OAuth scopes

 To limit the access of an app to the data it can view or edit via the API, we can use OAuth scopes.
-The app should not be able to edit products, but it should display them.
+The app should not be able to edit products, but the app should display them.
 The view_published_products and view_categories scopes enable the app to retrieve only published products and categories, but not to edit that data.

-Creating an OAuth client
+Create an OAuth client

 First, we need to create an OAuth client with the permissions view_published_products, manage_my_orders and manage_my_profile and view_categories.
 In the Merchant Center, go to the "Developer Settings" section and create a new API Client with the template "Mobile client & single-page application client" that contains the required permissions.